niode/hermes/useCases.md

-Name: Finding an Item
+Name: Equipping an Item
 --

 Actor: Player
 --

-Goals: Allow the player to find itmes in the world.
+Goals: Allow the player to equip itmes.
 --

-Preconditions: Player is playing the game and is in an area where items can be found.
+Preconditions: Player is playing the game.
 --

 Flows: